Santuario de la Virgen de la Providencia

-You can visit their web site for more information and to read about their plans for future developments.
+You can visit their Facebook page or web site for more information and to read about their plans for future developments.

 The park is easy to get to.
-It’s just off of Road 199 in Trujillo Alto.
-Just look for the big cross.
+It’s just off of Road 199 in Cupey.
+It is gated, but gate will be open if they are open.
+Look for the big cross.

 Click on a placename below to view the location on Google Maps ...